c74p/Capstone-SalesForecasting/README.md

 A Note on Cauldron vs Jupyter Notebooks
 ------------
-Although Jupyter notebooks are widely used in data science, they suffer from a few deficiencies: they're not *just* real code, they are difficult for Github versioning, and their internal editor leaves much to be desired.
+Although Jupyter notebooks are widely used in data science, they suffer from a few deficiencies: they're not *just* real code, they maintain constant global state, they are difficult for Github versioning, and their internal editor leaves much to be desired.

 As a result, for this project I'm working in Cauldron notebooks (http://unnotebook.com).
 They address some of the shortcomings of Jupyter